Kingdom Hearts χ: Setting

 Kingdom Hearts Union χ takes place shortly after the events of Kingdom Hearts χ in an alternate data worldline, with the player reliving the past to forget the events of the Keyblade War.
 Due to the Book of Prophecies' loss of power without the Master or Foretellers present, the Keyblade wielders instead visit simulated datascapes based on the various Disney worlds.
 The game initially repeats the story of the original, dubbed Unchained χ, but diverges partway through the narrative in a new narrative titled Union χ.
 New stories feature the player forming a new team with four other Keyblade wielders, who become friends, while a new set of union leaders must contend with new formless, sentient incarnations of True Darkness.
 Other major story events that do not involve the player were delivered via game updates, serving to expand on the story of Kingdom Hearts χ and continue the narrative after the events of the Keyblade War.
 All of the worlds from Kingdom Hearts χ reappear, alongside returning worlds Castle of Dreams (Cinderella) and Enchanted Dominion (Sleeping Beauty).
 The game also introduces a new world, Game Central Station (Wreck-It Ralph).

-Kingdom Hearts Dark Road is set many years later, beginning 70 years prior to the events of Kingdom Hearts Birth By Sleep.
-The story explores the origins of series antagonist Xehanort and his eventual turn to darkness.
-Scala ad Caelum, a world first seen in Kingdom Hearts III, acts as a central hub for the characters in the story, while gameplay takes place in the worlds seen in χ.
+The events of both games are told in a non-linear order; they are presented below chronologically.